-As a beginner, do an exercise for long rolls as you will probably feel more confident to play a first plain note and then do the ornaments.
-Once you learn the long roll, you will figure out that you already learned the short too.
+As a beginner, do an exercise for long rolls as you’ll probably feel more confident to play a plain note first and then do the ornaments.
+Once you learn the long roll, you will figure out that you already learned the short roll too.
 Start with a scale from note E (as regular rolls cannot be achieved on a D note).

 A good example of tin whistle rolls

 Again, arguably one of the greatest whistle players, Brian Finnegan.
 A fantastic set of reels, showcasing some pretty well-done rolls.